neondatabase/neon-postgresql-expert/markdown/neon_documentation.md

 ## What is the Local File Cache?

 Neon computes have a Local File Cache (LFC), which is a layer of caching that stores frequently accessed data in the local memory of the Neon compute.
 Like Postgres [shared buffers](/docs/reference/glossary#shared-buffers), the LFC reduces latency and improves query performance by minimizing the need to fetch data from Neon storage.
 The LFC acts as an add-on or extension of Postgres shared buffers.
-In Neon computes, the `shared_buffers` parameter is always set to 128 MB, regardless of compute size.
+In Neon computes, the `shared_buffers` parameter [scales with compute size](/docs/reference/compatibility#parameter-settings-that-differ-by-compute-size).
 The LFC extends the cache memory to approximately 80% of your compute's RAM.
 To view the LFC size for each Neon compute size, see [How to size your compute](/docs/manage/endpoints#how-to-size-your-compute).

 When data is requested, Postgres checks shared buffers first, then the LFC.
 If the requested data is not found in the LFC, it is read from Neon storage.
 Shared buffers and the LFC both cache your most recently accessed data, but they may not cache exactly the same data due to different cache eviction patterns.
 The LFC is also much larger than shared buffers, so it stores significantly more data.